-- Learning Lab placements - Designed in collaboration between UWE students and host organisations.
+- Learning Lab placements - Designed in collaboration with our students and host organisations.
 In recent years, students have been placed with BBC Focus Magazine, MS Research and Science City Bristol.

 - External Science Communication project - As part of the project module, you can apply for a project working with an external organisation.
 In the past students have worked with organisations including Meningitis UK, the British Science Association, the British Geological Survey and the Green Man Festival.

 - Dedicated careers sessions - From the outset, you have access to sessions that help you build your skills and experience with specific careers in mind.
-For example, At-Bristol provides a session for you to find out about volunteering with them.
+For example, We The Curious provides a session for you to find out about volunteering with them.

 - The Postgraduate Science Communication Student Blackboard - This is a key way we inform you about voluntary, placement and paid job opportunities.
 After graduation, you can keep in touch with the team and other graduates on our LinkedIn group.

 "In our wildlife education and engagement projects we have a long history of working with students as volunteers, and it is always great to be able to link up with research projects that complement our work.

 "This year we were able to work with an MSc Student from UWE Bristol on a research and development project about our BioBlitz citizen science scheme.
 Their enthusiasm and efficiency provided some great insights into the paucity of data and provided the bones for us to build a full evaluation programme in future." - Matt Postles, Project Manager, Bristol Natural History Consortium